eusi/TwitchStreamer-Alfred-Workflow/README.md

 With `enter` you can open the stream via [Streamlink](https://streamlink.github.io/index.html) on [VLC](http://www.videolan.org/vlc/index.html) or [mpv](https://mpv.io/) or [IINA](https://iina.io).

 The streamer list is sorted by number of viewers descending.
 The quality of the stream is "high".
-If you want to change it to best (e.g.), feel free to open the existing "Terminal Command" (alfred, workflow-window) and modify the Livestreamer line.
+If you want to change it to best (e.g.), feel free to open the existing "Terminal Command" (alfred, workflow-window) and modify the streamlink line.

 Optional: If you deleted your game icons/covers folder (because many of them are outdated) you should use `twcover` to download all the top game covers.
 Otherwise `tw ` or `twtop` will do it, but it takes more time and downloads less covers at the same time.